|Nutrition Facts (per serving)|

 - 1/2 teaspoon ground cinnamon

-- In a medium bowl, sift together the flour, sugar, salt, and cinnamon.
+In a medium bowl, combine the flour, sugar, salt, and cinnamon.
+Mix to blend thoroughly.

-- Cut butter into flour mixture with pastry blender until mixture resembles coarse meal.
-Sprinkle crumbs evenly over peaches in baking dish.
+Cut butter into the flour mixture with pastry blender or fingers until mixture resembles coarse meal.
+Sprinkle the crumbs evenly over the peaches in baking dish.

-- Bake for 45 to 50 minutes, until the topping, is golden brown and peaches are tender.
+Bake the peach crisp for 45 to 50 minutes, or until the topping, is golden brown and the peaches are tender.